Burry/CSCI-4849-Switch-Control/README.md

-# CSCI 4849: Assignment 7
+# Switch Control: Calculator

-### Switch Control
+### CSCI 4849: Assignment 7

-An application that can be fully controlled with one key (or a small number of keys)
+An application that can be fully controlled with a small number of keys